 Since our first day, we've been taking snaps of vegan options available nearby to us in Sannox, and on the island in general.
 The list of what we've found is below.
 It's not a definitive list, and we'll add to it and change it as we go - not to mention posting photos on Instagram - but we hope this helps you with your quest to find vegan food on Arran!

 About 50 yards away from Corrie Hotel is Mara, a fish bar and deli.
-There is always a vegan option (falafel tacos and / or vegan kedgeree) and sometimes the chef does either chips or hasselback potatoes that are to die for.
+There is always a vegan option; banana blossom tacos Tuesday to Saturday and vegan kedgeree on Sundays.
+Sometimes the chef does either chips or hasselback potatoes that are to die for.
 It's also a good place to go if you fancy a nice coffee - they serve Dear Green from Glasgow - and they also sell local bread on premise from Blackwater Bakehouse.

-Note: there is also a tea room at Corrie Golf Club.
+There is also a tea room at Corrie Golf Club called Fran's Tea Room.
 It sells traditional food, but the handmade chips are pretty tasty.
-A chip butty and soup is £5.
+A chip butty and soup is £6.50

 Heading north from Sannox to Lochranza is The Sandwich Station near the ferry terminal.
-There are always two vegan options on the menu plus they sell damn good soup.
+There are always two vegan options on the menu (in 2019 there were five!) plus they sell damn good soup.
 The sandwiches here are amazing and served on local bread.